lorto/CNN4SK/README.md

 ### Generate the Dataset

-1. *(Optional)* If needed, modify parameters in `generate_events.py` (e.g., number of images, image size, noise levels).
+1. *(Optional)* If needed, modify parameters and settings in `generate.py` (e.g., number of images, image size, noise levels, etc.).
 The function responsible for noise scaling can also be customized.

 ```python
 # General settings